Celiac Disease Diagnosis and Testing

 How Is Celiac Disease Diagnosed?

-Diagnosing Celiac Disease can be difficult and frustrating for both the patient and the doctor because each person is affected individually.
+Diagnosing Celiac Disease can be difficult and frustrating for both the patient and the doctor because each person is affected individually and there are other disorders that share symptoms.
 With no definite set of symptoms to cause suspicion, the single most important step in getting a diagnosis of Celiac Disease is to recognize its myriad features.1 Read more…Symptoms.

 - Symptoms indicating nutritional deficiencies.